lostcomb/Processor-Simulator/Readme.md

 # Advanced Computer Architecture Processor Simulator #

-For the ISA reference look at: `isa_reference.txt`.
+For the ISA reference look in: `isa_reference.txt`.

 ## To compile and run the simulator, assembler and compiler: ##